vartikaX-ai/Machine-Learning/Classification/Readme.md

 This repository contains my implementations and practical projects on **Classification** algorithms using **Python** and **Scikit-learn**.

-The objective of this repository is to understand the complete workflow of classification models, including data preprocessing, feature engineering, model training, prediction, probability estimation, threshold tuning, distance-based learning, tree-based learning, ensemble learning, margin-based learning, model evaluation, and applying classification algorithms to real-world datasets.
+The objective of this repository is to understand the complete workflow of classification models, including data preprocessing, feature engineering, model training, prediction, probability estimation, threshold tuning, distance-based learning, tree-based learning, ensemble learning, margin-based learning, probabilistic learning, model evaluation, text classification, and applying classification algorithms to real-world datasets.

 ---